alexbarksdale/graphql/README.md

 - There are `4` arguments that get passed to all resolver functions
 - object: useful when working with relational data. e.g a user having many posts
 - args: Contains the operation arguments supplied (like a regular func)
-- context (ctx): Good for contextual data like containing the id of the user
+- context (ctx): Useful when you want to share information across your GraphQL
 - info: ...

 # Input Type